AliasgherBS/IPL-Data-Visualization/README.md

 All of the questions were answered keeping in mind the data science approach to first observe, then hypothesize, then expriement (visualization) and finally according to the results conclude on a decision.

+[Note: A pdf report is also attached which summarizes all the findings in a presentable manner, easy to undestand.]